 News about landslides was also retrieved from social media posts, often accompanied by photographs taken shortly after the failure.
-Examples of such information are blogs, Facebook and Twitter posts from users who experienced traffic jams due to landslides blocking roads.
+Examples of such information are blogs or Facebook and Twitter posts from users who experienced traffic jams due to landslides blocking roads.
 This kind of information makes it possible to better locate landslides in both space and time.

-Institutions reporting comes from interventions following weather-related landslides carried out by institutional authorities, including the provincial Commands of the National Fire and Rescue Service, the regional civil protection functional centres and State Forestry Corps.
-News about road disruptions caused by geo-hydrological phenomena were provided by ANAS (Azienda Nazionale Autonoma delle Strade), an Italian company that manages national road and motorway network, and CCISS (Centro Coordinamento Informazioni Sicurezza Stradale), an Italian agency that provides traffic and travel information.
-Information about landslides occurring along the Italian railway network are provided by RFI (Rete Ferroviaria Italiana).
-Institutional authorities have proved to be particularly useful, as they provide reliable and accurate information about the landslide location in space and time, usually being the first responders at the scene of the event.
-Institutions reporting were often cross-referenced with news derived from chronicle sources, and this made it possible, in most cases, to improve the temporal and spatial accuracy of the slope failures.
+Institutional reporting comes from interventions following weather-related landslides carried out by institutional authorities, including the provincial Commands of the National Fire and Rescue Service, the regional civil protection functional centres, and the State Forestry Corps.
+News about road disruptions caused by geohydrological phenomena was provided by ANAS (Azienda Nazionale Autonoma delle Strade), an Italian company that manages the national road and motorway network, and CCISS (Centro Coordinamento Informazioni Sicurezza Stradale), an Italian agency that provides traffic and travel information.
+Information about landslides occurring along the Italian railway network is provided by RFI (Rete Ferroviaria Italiana).
+Institutional authorities have proven to be particularly useful, as they provide reliable and accurate information on the landslide location in space and time, usually being the first responders at the scene of the event.
+Institutional reporting was often cross-referenced with news derived from chronicle sources, and this made it possible, in most cases, to improve the temporal and spatial accuracy of the slope failures.

 Where available, information on the landslide type was also collected.
-This was a critical task, because some of the sources (e.g., newspapers, firefighter reports, blogs) often used untechnical and therefore imprecise language to describe a slope failure.
-According to the categories defined by Cruden and Varnes (1996), we classified the landslides as debris flow (DF), earth-flow (EF), mud-flow (MF), rock fall (RF), and generic shallow landslide (SL); the latter class was assigned in the cases where the description of the type of landslide was missing in the information sources.

-235 The catalogue provides the geographic coordinates (longitude and latitude in WGS84) of individual failures along with administrative information, including municipality, province and region.
+This was a critical task, because some of the sources (e.g. newspapers, firefighter reports, blogs) often used non-technical and therefore imprecise language to describe a slope failure.
+According to the categories defined by Cruden and Varnes (1996), we classified the landslides as DF, EF, MF, RF, and generic SL; the latter class was assigned in the cases where the description of the type of landslide was missing in the information sources.
+The catalogue provides the geographic coordinates (longitude and latitude in WGS84) of individual failures along with administrative information, including municipality, province, and region.
 Landslides are then represented as points on a map (not polygons) with an associated geographic accuracy depending on the type and quality of the information.
-Using the details provided in the information sources, the landslides were mainly located using Google Earth to retrieve their coordinates, taking advantage multi-temporal of images.
-The services the Italian of its set of National Geoportal (http://www.pcn.minambiente.it/viewer/), which make it possible to consult all the maps (1:25,000 scale) provided by the Italian Army Geographical Support Office, were also used to search for some ambiguous or unknown toponyms.
+Using the details provided in the information sources, the landslides were mainly located using Google Earth to retrieve their coordinates, taking advantage of its multi-temporal set of images.
+The services of the Italian National Geoportal (http: //www.pcn.minambiente.it/viewer/), which make it possible to consult all the maps (1 : 25 000 scale) provided by the Italian Army Geographical Support Office, were also used to search for some ambiguous or unknown toponyms.